-Your doctor will give you specific information about what preparation will be best for you, including information about how to modify your diet and when to take the laxative medications.
+Your doctor will give you specific information about what preparation is best for you, including information about how to modify your diet and when to take the laxative medications.

 a) Modify your diet

-– You will be asked to have a “clear fluid diet” for around a day before the procedure.
-This means you can have no solid food and no cloudy drinks.
-Clear fluids are those you can see through, such as water, cordial drinks, apple juice, lemonade, sports drinks (but avoid brightly coloured drinks), clear soups such as beef broth, clear jelly or soda water.
+– You will be advised when you need to stop eating solid food and consume only clear fluids.
+These are liquids you can see through such as water, cordial drinks, apple juice, lemonade, sports drinks (but avoid brightly coloured drinks), clear soups such as beef broth, clear jelly or soda water.
 It is very important to drink more fluid than usual, to avoid dehydration and to improve the final bowel preparation.

 – You will be advised what laxative medications you need to take and when to take them.
 They come either as a powder that needs to be mixed in water or as tablets.
 They will cause marked diarrhoea so expect to spend a lot of time on the toilet!

 c) When you must stop all oral intake